 Every instance of T_Execution has the ability to raise a notification when its SetError or SetAborted method is executed, or when the Start method is executed while the execution state is not ready.
 This is very useful when testing the software on a machine.
 See this post for an explanation of the notification framework.

-The library that implement T_Execution has a global variable list called GlobalEvents.
-This holds a pair of notifications- Notification_OnError and Notification _OnAbort:
+The library that implement T_Execution has a global variable list called GlobalNotifications.
+This holds a set of notifications: Notification_ExecutionFailed Notification_ExecutionAborted Notification_AssertionFailed

 Each instance of T_Execution holds references to these notification instances, allowing them to raise the notification as necessary.
-These references sre intialised in the FB_Init method of T_Execution (and can be zeroed via the associated property to inhibit the event from being raised).
+These references are intialised in the FB_Init method of T_Execution (and can be zeroed via the associated property to inhibit the notification from being raised).

-These notifications can be handled by instances of T_NotificationHandler in a Logger class which can then be used to send error messages, etc:
+These notifications can be handled by instances of T_NotificationHandler in an external class (a Logger class, for example) which can then be used to send error messages, etc:

-The Logging object is linked to the execution events as follows:
+The Logging object is linked to the execution notifications as follows: